RealityBending/RealityBending.github.io/content/post/2023-11-02-BitalinoMuse/index.md

 1. Download here: https://code.visualstudio.com/download

+### MuseLSL2

-MUSE LSL: python package to stream, visualise, and record EEG data from the Muse 2 headset.
+- [x] python package to stream, visualise, and record EEG data from the Muse 2 headset.

 1. Open VS Code, click New Terminal.
-2. On the Terminal, write 'pip install muselsl' and press enter.
+2. On the Terminal, write `pip install https://github.com/DominiqueMakowski/MuseLSL2/zipball/main` and press enter.
 ![Alt text](images/image-4.png)

-1. If it does not work, open your computer Terminal, and write 'pip install muselsl' and press enter.
+1. If it does not work, open your computer Terminal, and write `pip install https://github.com/DominiqueMakowski/MuseLSL2/zipball/main` and press enter.
 ![Alt text](images/image-5.png)

-For more information go to: https://github.com/alexandrebarachant/muse-lsl
+For more information go to: https://github.com/DominiqueMakowski/MuseLSL2

+### Lab Recorder

-**Lab Recorder**: it logs all streams on the lab network into a single file, with time synchronization between streams.
+- [x] It logs all streams on the lab network into a single file, with time synchronization between streams.

 For Windows: